Am I Overtraining?

 Dr. Dani’s Approach

-I’m a firm believer that food and movement have the power to prevent and treat many chronic health conditions and I’m passionate about combining my interests in Functional Medicine and Sports Medicine to empower individuals to live their healthiest lives.
-I believe SteadyMD is at the forefront of a primary care revolution, and I’m excited to be part of it.
+Dr. Dani is a firm believer that food and movement have the power to prevent and treat many chronic health conditions and he’s passionate about using lifestyle to empower individuals to live their healthiest lives.

 SteadyMD pairs you with a doctor based on your diet, lifestyle and medical concerns, not just someone who happens to be local.
 Click here to take our 90 second quiz to get matched with a doctor based on your medical needs, dietary preferences and lifestyle.Share on Facebook Share on Twitter Share on Pinterest